Queries#

 where(name: [ "Tool", "Deftones" ]).

-The query methods return CouchbaseOrm::Relation::CouchbaseOrm_Relation
+The query methods return CouchbaseOrm::Relation::CouchbaseOrm_Relation objects, which are chainable

 and lazily evaluated wrappers for Couchbase query language (SQL).